logore/amazon-prime-video-1080p/README.md

 So far, not sure if the script will work on amazon.com.
 So If you are someone who can edit the source code, try that yourself please.

-Also, I accept issues, so please feel free to create an issue!
+Also, I accept issues, so please feel free to open an issue!

 <br>